 “Clinton and Trump rate lower than disastrous candidates like Mondale or Dole,” Shaw added.
 In fact, a New York Times/CBS News poll found that 64% of voters find both Clinton and Trump not to be trustworthy.

 The poll also found both candidates with low favorability ratings: 31% of voters have a favorable opinion of Clinton, and only 26% feel that way about Trump.

-Posted by Ian Greenhalgh on May 22, 2016, With 3549 Reads Filed under Democracy & Elections, Government & Politics.
+Posted by Ian Greenhalgh on May 22, 2016, With 3555 Reads Filed under Democracy & Elections, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.